 What Causes Night Terrors?

+When trying to figure out night terrors vs. nightmares in babies, it’s important to understand the difference.
 Night terrors, also called sleep terrors, occur during non-REM (NREM) sleep.
 When sleep cycles move from the deepest stage of non-REM sleep to lighter REM sleep.
 Night terrors are caused by over-arousal of the central nervous system during sleep.
 Night terrors occur during the first 3 to 4 hours of the night.
 A child during a night terror will suddenly begin to show signs of panic and terror while sleeping such as screaming, flailing, or kicking.

 Although your child may open their eyes and appear to be extremely scared, they are usually not able to respond to anyone trying to comfort or wake them.
 Most night terrors last about 10 minutes, but they can continue for 30 to 40 minutes in some children.
 After the night terror, children typically fall back into a deep sleep and often have no memory of the night terror the next morning.